 Annual formaldehyde emissions will be calculated based on the 0.25 lb/hr rate (prior to source test) when each turbine is operating with the carbon monoxide catalyst temperature is over 500F and uncontrolled 12 lb/hr rate when the turbine is operating with the carbon monoxide catalyst temperature is 500°F or less.
 This is based on VOC start-up emissions of 730 pounds per two hours and normal operation VOC emissions of 7.7 lb/hr compared to formaldehyde emissions of 0.25 lb/hr.
 This results in approximately 12 lb/hr of formaldehyde emissions during start-up.
-GHEC estimated future startup at 264 hour combined based on 210,800 mmBtu/yr fuel.
-The resulting emissions would be 1.6 tpy of formaldehyde emissions from startup.
-Historical combine startup have been 592,691 mmBtu/yr of fuel.
-The resulting emissions would be 4.5 tpy of formaldehyde emissions from startup.
+GHEC estimated future start-up at 264 hour combined based on 210,800 mmBtu/yr fuel.
+The resulting emissions would be 1.6 tpy of formaldehyde emissions from start-up.
+Historical combine start-up has been 592,691 mmBtu/yr of fuel.
+The resulting emissions would be 4.5 tpy of formaldehyde emissions from start-up.